HasanAlqaisi/watermark_unique/README.md

 - Image format that you will use to compress

 ## Usage
-An example of how you can add text to an image:
+An example of how you can add text to an image (only IOS or Android):
 ```dart
 final image = await watermarkPlugin.addTextWatermark(
   filePath: photo!.path, // image file path